jsa-aerial/aerobio/doc/user-guide.md

 * Experiment sequence protocol layouts

 * Command tool switch/parameter

 ### Experiment definitions

 These comprise three tabular specificatins, typically built as spreadsheets (in Excel or similar) and saved as CSV files in DOS or Linux standard line terminatioin format.
 The key is to ensure lines have line feed characters (LF) as part of their termination.
 Apple standard, Macbook et al., does **not** include an LF as a line terminator.
 So, if you are working on Apple devices you need to ensure that you save your spreadsheet defined files in DOS or similar format.
-If you do not do this, the Aerobio validator will flat your definition CSV sheets as having an erroneous format.
+If you do not do this, the Aerobio validator will flag your definition CSV sheets as having an erroneous format.

 The three definition sheets and their **required** names are: